ChinChangYang/chinchangyang.github.io/_posts/2024-02-28-modeling-elo-ratings-for-katago-18b-and-28b-networks-with-a-logistic-regression-model.md

 $$ \text{Elo} = -400 * \log_{10}(-1 + (N / M)) $$

-Here, $N$ represents the total number of games played, and
+Here, $$N$$ represents the total number of games played, and
-$M$ stands for the victories achieved.
+$$M$$ stands for the victories achieved.
 This mathematical approach transforms the win/loss record into a singular value, making it easier to gauge a network's prowess at a glance.

 ### Purpose of Modeling Elo Ratings
 Modeling Elo ratings for the KataGo networks, particularly the 18b and 28b versions, serves a critical function in evaluating their performance across diverse gameplay conditions.
 Direct calculations of Elo ratings using traditional methods are resource-intensive, especially when examining a broad spectrum of [playouts](https://github.com/lightvector/KataGo/blob/1af99e6a765cc1d86afee3246e76f7f7356c3910/docs/GraphSearch.md) options.